hellocoop/wordpress/HOWTO.md

 #### `hello-login-settings-fields`

-For extending the plugin with a new setting field (found on Dashboard > Settings > OpenID Connect Generic) that the site administrator can modify.
+For extending the plugin with a new setting field (found on Dashboard > Settings > Hellō Login) that the site administrator can modify.
 Also useful to alter the existing settings fields.

 See `/includes/hello-login-settings-page.php` for how fields are constructed.